Blue Murder (album): Music and lyrics

-Blue Murder has been described by music critics as hard rock, heavy metal, and glam metal.
+Blue Murder has been described by music critics as hard rock heavy metal, and glam metal.
 Sykes described the band's sound in an interview with Raw magazine as having elements of both Whitesnake and Thin Lizzy, as well as the blues.
 Tracks such as "Sex Child", "Valley of the Kings" and "Ptolemy" have also drawn comparisons to Led Zeppelin.
-Sykes' intent with Blue Murder was to create a heavier record than Whitesnake's eponymous album, while still retaining some of the same groove and vibe.
+Sykes's intent with Blue Murder was to create a heavier record than Whitesnake's eponymous album, while still retaining some of the same groove and vibe.
 In an interview with Metal Shock magazine, Sykes referred to the band's music as "heavy funk".

 The song "Billy" was described by Sykes as his "Thin Lizzy track", with lyrics inspired by the 1949 film White Heat.
 The album's title-track he characterised as a "police story".
 He also remarked how the song reminds him the most of his time with Thin Lizzy.
-"Valley of the Kings" draws from Egyptian culture, while "Jelly Roll" was inspired by a former relationship of Sykes'.
+"Valley of the Kings" draws from Egyptian culture, while "Jelly Roll" was inspired by a former relationship of Sykes's.
 When asked to name his favourite track from the album, Sykes chose "Jelly Roll" as it was one of the easiest ones to write.
 By contrast, "Sex Child" took approximately five weeks to complete.
 Despite being credited as a co-writer on "Valley of the Kings", Tony Martin has stated that he actually co-wrote a significant portion of the record with Sykes, but was not credited.